readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

   - If the subproject prefix or the alias don't match, we continue.
-  - If they match, we try to match the rest of the URL for translations/versions and single versions (i.e, we don't search for subprojects) and we use the subproject as the new *canonical project*.
+  - If they match, we try to match the rest of the URL for translations/versions and single versions (i.e, we don't search for subprojects) and we use the subproject as the new *root project*.

 - Check if the project is a single version.
   Here we just try to serve the rest of the URL as the file.